Adopted March 24, 1957; Revised through March 24, 2018

 - SUSPENSION OR REVOCATION.
 Approval of a Section may be revoked or suspended for non-maintenance of the minimum number of members required for formation, failing to hold a meeting for two consecutive years, failing to report its activities and its membership, non-compliance with the Association’s Constitution, or for other good cause shown.
 Suspension or revocation will be determined at an Annual Meeting of Council by a two-thirds vote of the Council members present and voting.
-The Section threatened with suspension or revocation shall be so notified by the Executive Director at least 120 days before the Annual Meeting, and shall be entitled to appear before Council in the form of a delegation of members or Officers, or by submission of a written statement to defend its right to exist.
+The Section threatened with suspension or revocation shall be so notified by the Chief Executive Officer at least 120 days before the Annual Meeting, and shall be entitled to appear before Council in the form of a delegation of members or Officers, or by submission of a written statement to defend its right to exist.

 ARTICLE VI.
 MEMBERSHIP

 INDIVIDUAL MEMBERSHIP.
 Any individual, without any considerations of color, caste, race, religion, age, gender, national or ethnic origin, or disability, who is interested in craniofacial, oral and dental research, shall be eligible for membership in this Division in accordance with the Bylaws of the Division.

 INSTITUTIONAL MEMBERSHIP.
 Any educational institution, research institution or center, or Government agency in craniofacial, oral or dental related research shall be eligible for membership in the Institutional Section of this Division, subject to the limitations of Article V B.

 CORPORATE MEMBERSHIP.
 Any corporation engaged in dental or dentally related research shall be eligible for membership in the Corporate Section of the Division, subject to the limitations of Article V B.